Introduction

 Bug Fixes

-• Eclipse Plugin – Fix the Load command invoked from the terminal.
+• Eclipse Plugin – Fix the Console Load command to handle parameter paths that contain spaces.

 System Requirements